PanS4ge/SageLogger/README.md

 v1.2 - Skipped as of a fail in version naming :( v1.3 - Logger arrays in SageFactory and getLoggerByName(name), 3 more loggers (1 secret shh).
-More functions of enabling, changed class name from SageLogger.Logger.SageLogger to SageLogger.Logger.SageConsoleLogger v1.4 - Forced release because I forgot to change sample code from README.md
+More functions of enabling, changed class name from SageLogger.Logger.SageLogger to SageLogger.Logger.SageConsoleLogger v1.4 - Forced release because I forgot to change sample code from README.md v1.5 - Fixed logger.ask() method so it returns String object (which is the users answer)

 # -------------------------
 # SageLogger Documentation: